AndrewZamora/blog/content/blog/getting-started-with-vuex/index.md

 })
 ```

-Now that the store is initialized, the state can be called in a Vue component with `this.$store.state` like so:
+Now that the store is initialized, the state can be called in a Vue component with `this.$store.state`.

 ```javascript
 <template>